ICF Accreditation Requirements Made Simple

 It is essential to grasp this to set the right expectations and avoid disappointment: no training can guarantee that you will get an ICF accreditation.
 The ICF reviews each credential application without involving the training provider.

 It also means that you need to factor the cost of the application for the ICF credential as an additional expense.
 Getting an ICF accreditation is recommended but not mandatory to practice as a coach.
-You can reflect on the ratio cost/benefit for you to see if this is something you want to pursue.
+You can reflect on the cost/benefit to see if this is something you want to pursue, or simply postpone at a later date when it will make sense for you to get an ICF accreditation.

 ICF REQUIREMENTS FOR ACC